-External Evaluation: Status of Inclusion in ESG Index
+External Evaluation: Status of Inclusion in Major ESG Index

 FTSE4Good Index Series Created by FTSE Russell, a global index provider, this is a representative index designed to measure the performance of companies that are doing a good job of addressing environmental, social and governance (ESG) issues.
 Our company has been selected for inclusion since 2022.
-FTSE4Good FTSE Blossom Japan Index This index of Japanese stocks was designed by FTSE Russel to measure the performance of companies with superior ESG practices and is one of the ESG indices adopted by the Government Pension Investment Fund (GPIF).
+FTSE Blossom Japan Index This index of Japanese stocks was designed by FTSE Russel to measure the performance of companies with superior ESG practices and is one of the ESG indices adopted by GPIF .
 Our company has been selected for inclusion since 2021.
-FTSE Blossom Japan Index FTSE Blossom Japan Sector Relative Index This index of Japanese stocks reflects the performance of companies with relatively superior environmental, social, and governance practices in each sector, and it is one of the ESG indices used by the Government Pension Investment Fund (GPIF).
+FTSE Blossom Japan Index FTSE Blossom Japan Sector Relative Index This index of Japanese stocks reflects the performance of companies with relatively superior environmental, social, and governance practices in each sector, and it is one of the ESG indices used by GPIF.
 Our company has been selected for inclusion since the index was first calculated in 2022.
 FTSE Blossom Japan Sector Relative Index MSCI Japan Empowering Women Index This index of Japanese stocks created by MSCI is composed of companies that are making superior efforts in gender diversity.
-It is one of the ESG indices adopted by the Government Pension Investment Fund (GPIF).
-2023 CONSTITUENT MSCI日本株 女性活躍指数 (WIN) S&P/JPX Carbon Efficient Index This ESG index jointly developed by S&P Dow Jones Indices and Japan Exchange Group (JPX) considers the status of environmental information disclosure and carbon efficiency when determining constituent selection and weighting.
-It is one of the ESG indices adopted by the Government Pension Investment Fund (GPIF).
+It is one of the ESG indices adopted by GPIF.
+2024 CONSTITUENT MSCI日本株 女性活躍指数 (WIN) S&P/JPX Carbon Efficient Index This ESG index jointly developed by S&P Dow Jones Indices and Japan Exchange Group (JPX) considers the status of environmental information disclosure and carbon efficiency when determining constituent selection and weighting.
+It is one of the ESG indices adopted by GPIF.
 S&P/JPX カーボン エフィシェント 指数